Rebel Heart: Writing and recording sessions

 In March 2014, Madonna began posting a number of images on Instagram hinting at possible songwriters and collaborators with hashtag captions.
 First, she posted about going into the recording studio with Swedish DJ and producer Avicii.
 Record producer Carl Falk spoke with the Dagens Nyheter newspaper in April 2014 about these sessions.
 He recalled that eleven demos with acoustic guitars and piano were recorded within a week at Henson Recording Studios in Hollywood.
 Avicii's manager Arash "Ash" Pour Nouri selected six people.
 They were divided into two groups, the first consisted of Falk, Rami Yacoub, and Savan Kotecha; the second consisted of Salem Al Fakir, Vincent Pontare, and Magnus Lidehäll.
 Avicii worked with both groups to create the demo songs, while Madonna arrived at the studio in the afternoon and stayed until 7:00 am.
-She worked closely with both teams while writing and changing melodies, and was in charge of the process.
+She worked closely with both teams while writing and changing melodies, and oversaw the process.

 A few days later, Madonna posted an image of a sunset with the words "Rebel Heart" on them, and a caption which the media interpreted as lyrics from a new song.
 The lines posted were: "Day turns into night.
 I won't give up the fight.
 Don't want to get to the end of my days... saying I wasn't amazed".
 Additional images showed Madonna with singer Natalia Kills in front of a microphone, and with Martin Kierszenbaum, the founder and chairman of Cherrytree Records, and senior executive of A&R for Interscope Records, Madonna's label.
 By mid-April 2014, she had also revealed on Instagram the names of songwriters Toby Gad and Mozella and record producer Symbolyc One with images of the group working in studio.
 The list of personnel grew to include producer Ariel Rechtshaid and sound engineer Nick Rowe.

 "When I first got a chance to work with Madonna I didn't expect much to come from it.
 Maybe because she is one of the biggest pop stars of all time.
 I didn't think she would take me serious just another producer working on a huge album.
 She showed me a whole other level of dedication and old school work ethic when it comes to writing".